ckundo/hologram_rails/README.md

 # hologram_rails

-Add a styleguide to your Rails app using Hologram.
+Add a styleguide to your Rails app using [Hologram](http://github.com/trulia/hologram).

+Sample Rails app with hologram_rails: https://github.com/ckundo/hologram-rails-example

 ### 1. add hologram_rails to your Gemfile and install: